turbot/steampipe-plugin-aws/docs/tables/aws_ec2_ami_shared.md

   owner_id = '137112412989';
 ```

-### AWS instances using images from a specific AWS account
+### List EC2 instances using AMIs owned by a specific AWS account

 ```sql
 select